squidsoup/mushrooms-russia-history-ebook/README.md

 * Chapter layout
 * Some frontmatter
 * Preface
-* Chapter I
+* Chapter I-II

 ### Todo

-* List of Plates/Illustrations
+* List of Plates/Illustrations need links
-* Chapters II onwards
+* Chapters III onwards
 * Index

+## Contributing

+Please feel free to contact me with corrections.
+If you have access to the original texts, please see a list of errors that I need assistance with in [errors.md](errors.md).

 ## Changes from the original text